TheCaister/ais-data-processor/notes.md

 ## Features to Potentially Implement
 - Plot AIS data on a map (DONE!)
 - Store AIS data in database
 - Send AIS data off to a Message Queue service like RabbitMQ.
 Advantages of this include decoupling.
+Maybe have the server forward AIS data to the queue and have the client pull from it on the other side.
 - Pretend that some of the AIS data is plane data.
 Create a button to toggle them.
 (DONE!)

 ### Toggling